 If you’re travelling to Perthshire or the Highlands over the holidays, House of Bruar by Blair Atholl is a great place to pick up presents (especially when you’re zooming up the A9 on Christmas Eve and realise you’ve forgotten to get something for your dad… not that I’ve done that…).
 They stock a huge range of knitwear, country clothing, art and gifts, and their cashmere hall is the biggest in Britain.
 The food hall is chock full of Scottish products, and the restaurant does a mean bowl of soup.

-Edinburgh looks beautiful all year round, but there’s something really special about it in winter.
+Edinburgh looks beautiful all year round, but there’s something really special about it at Christmas – in fact, CNN recently named it one of the top ten destinations for winter breaks.
 One of my favourite parts of the capital’s Christmas is the traditional European market by the National Gallery on Princes Street, this year opening on 22 November.
 It’s always very busy, but there’s a great vibe and you can’t help but feel Christmassy as you wander the stalls sipping on hot chocolate or mulled wine.

 The neighbouring Princes Street Gardens are converted into an ice rink each year, so you can zip around hand-in-hand feeling like you’re in a movie scene (though I recommend doing this before the mulled wine, not after) and you can cosy up and enjoy great views of the sparkling city centre on the Big Wheel.
 Have a look at this post on Edinburgh’s Christmas events for a run-down of what’s going on in the capital this winter, including the world-famous Hogmanay celebrations – this year the party kicks off Scotland’s Year of Homecoming 2014, and the fireworks and festivities are sure to be bigger than ever.